-State of Oklahoma Group Retirees (HMO) provides additional gap coverage for generic drugs in tiers 1 and 2.
-You pay the same cost sharing that you paid in the Initial Coverage Stage or 25% of the cost for generic drugs, whichever is less.
+Generations Classic Choice (HMO-POS) provides additional gap coverage for generic drugs in tier 1 and oral anti-diabetics medications in tier 3.
+You pay the same cost-sharing for tier 1 generic drugs and tier 3 oral anti-diabetic medications that you paid in the Initial Coverage Stage or 25% of the cost for generic drugs, whichever is less.

 You pay 25% of the cost of generic drugs in other tiers.
-The amount paid by the plan (75%) does not count toward your out-of-pocket costs.
+For generic drugs, the amount paid by the plan (75% or more) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.

-You continue paying the discounted price for brand name drugs and no more than 25% of the costs of generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-In 2020, that amount is \$6,350.
+You continue paying the discounted price or your portion of the additional gap coverage until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
+In 2021, that amount is \$6,550.

 Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$6,350, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.
+When you reach an out-of-pocket limit of \$6,550, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.